jandylin/jandylin.github.io/_pages/about.md

 Latest News
 ======
+- Our paper *Improving Linear System Solvers for Hyperparameter Optimisation in Iterative Gaussian Processes* was accepted at **NeurIPS 2024**!
+- I spent my summer as a **Research Scientist Intern** at **Meta**, working on scalable Gaussian processes for learning curve prediction.
 - I presented our paper *Stochastic Gradient Descent for Gaussian Processes Done Right* at **ICLR 2024**!
 - I gave an **oral presentation** at **NeurIPS 2023** about our paper *Sampling from Gaussian Process Posteriors using Stochastic Gradient Descent*!
 - I presented **2 posters** and gave **1 contributed talk** at **AABI 2023**, and presented **2 posters** at **ICML 2023** workshops!